AcousticSctatic/AcousticSoundboard/readme.md

 Notes
 * You can press the PAUSE|BREAK key on your keyboard to stop all sounds
-* Num pad keys work, but they do not display as unique text (yet).
 ----------------------------------------
 Help section
 * IMPORTANT: Windows may warn you that this program contains a virus because it hooks the keyboard.
 Technically, it is a keylogger, but not the malicious kind.
 Your data stays on your computer only.
 See the next note below.